MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/troubleshoot-query-performance-using-query-store.md

 ---
-title: "How to use SQL Server Query Store to troubleshoot query performance in Dynamics NAV"
+title: "How to use SQL Server Query Store to troubleshoot query performance in Business Central"
 author: KennieNP
 ms.custom: na
 ms.date: 02/20/2017